Kidney Cancer

 So I believe the gold standard for larger tumours is a laparoscopic removal of the tumour.

-Now critically, as mentioned, when tumours are smaller I believe patients should have a wedge resection and if it’s very complex we do that by an open operation and we sometimes freeze the kidney down, decrease the metabolic rate and remove a wedge but increasingly I’m doing this laparoscopically and now we’re embarking on robot assisted partial nephrectomy.
+Now critically, as mentioned, when tumours are smaller I believe patients should have a wedge resection and if it’s very complex we do that by an open operation and we sometimes freeze the kidney down, decrease the metabolic rate and remove a wedge but increasingly I’m doing this laparoscopically and with robot assisted partial nephrectomy.

-The robot allows increased dexterity and allows us to do more difficult and complex tumours and remove them via partial nephrectomy where we remove a segment of the kidney with the tumour.
+The robot allows increased dexterity and allows us to do more difficult and complex tumours and remove them via partial nephrectomy where we remove a segment of the kidney with the tumour9.

 So I think it’s imperative when patients have kidney tumours they should look at all their options, they should consider them, ensure or check with their surgeons whether they’re suitable for a partial resection rather than complete removal.

-These agents are increasingly being used and sometimes in conjunction with surgery for very active cancers.
+These agents are increasingly being used and sometimes in conjunction with surgery for very active cancers.11

 So kidney cancer is a very, very interesting topic, it’s imperative for patients to be fully assessed I believe and I think whenever possible once you perform a partial nephrectomy be it via an open, a laparoscopic or a robotic assisted method.